kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - `create-t3-app` to start a full-stack, typesafe Next.js app *(The T3 Stack)*.
 It consists of Next.js, tRPC, Tailwind CSS, TypeScript, Prisma, and NextAuth.js: https://create.t3.gg
 - Next.js, Tailwind CSS blogging starter template: https://github.com/timlrx/tailwind-nextjs-starter-blog

-Check out the real project [E-commerce](https://www.codewithantonio.com/projects/ecommerce).
+Check out the real project [E-commerce](https://www.codewithantonio.com/projects/ecommerce) (or a similar one [Course-platform](https://www.codewithantonio.com/projects/lms-platform)).
 It is a full stack web application with Next.js 13, React, shadcn/ui, Prisma, and MySQL, including Dashboard and CMS creation.
-Some packages used in this project:
+Some packages used in the project:

 - @clerk/nextjs: add authentication and user management to your Next.js application.
 - prisma and @prisma/client: an open-source ORM for Node.js and TypeScript.
 It integrates Prisma with [PlanetScale](https://planetscale.com/docs/prisma/prisma-quickstart), a MySQL-compatible serverless database.